gjskywalker/LLVM-18-Tutorials/Tests/LLVM_exp13d_HI_LoopUnroll/README.md

-The HI_IR2SourceCode pass is used to map the IRs back to the source code.
+This pass is used to support the #unroll pragma:

 In the application source, you should add label for the loop which you want to unroll and define the unrolling in the configuration file in the following format: